60 Wall Street: 2020s renovation

 In May 2018, Deutsche Bank announced it would be vacating 60 Wall Street and moving to 1.1 e6ft2 at Time Warner Center on Columbus Circle within three years.
 The building's owner then hired CBRE Group to find tenants for the entirely vacant space.
 In July 2019, Deutsche Bank removed a triptych by German artist Gerhard Richter from the building's lobby.
 The work, valued at up to $30 million, was replaced by works from younger artists, including drawings by the Nigerian artist Ruby Onyinyechi Amanze.
 Paramount Group announced a $250 million renovation of the building in mid-2021, designed by KPF.
 The renovation was to begin in mid-2022 and included recladding the lower stories of the facade as well as redesigning the atrium.
 The quality of the atrium had declined since the 1980s: the trees had been replaced with plastic replicas, the waterfalls no longer worked, and some of the storefronts had been closed.
 In addition, the office stories' ventilation systems would be upgraded with MERV 15 filtration systems; this was included as a hygienic measure following the onset of the COVID-19 pandemic in New York City during 2020.

 The bank's employees were being relocated by July 2021.
 After the renovation plans were announced, in mid-2022, preservation group Docomomo International requested that the LPC consider designating 60 Wall Street's facade and the atrium's interior as New York City landmarks.
 The LPC rejected KPF's plans for the redesign at a hearing in June 2022.
 The LPC requested that the developers revise their plans so the lower section of the facade would "harmonize" with that of 55 Wall Street.
 Paramount then proposed a design with a revised facade, but the LPC refused to approve this design in September 2022 because the lobby would still have been remodeled.
 Following the LPC's failure to approve either renovation proposal, it was unclear whether the project would proceed.
+At an August 2023 hearing, the city's Planning Commission gave Paramount permission to renovate the lobby.
+In May 2024, Paramount refinanced the building with a $575 million loan from Aareal Bank.